 - Understand embedded controller hardware and software stack and their respective differences from traditional software development

 Hardware: STM32 IOT Discovery Node 915MHZ - Mfg.
 Part # B-L475E-IOT01A.
-Part can be purchased from Digi-Key Electronics or any other reputable electronics dealer.
-This microprocessor is used in all four required courses in this program.
+Part can be purchased from MOUSER Electronics or Digi-Key Electronics or any other reputable electronics dealer.
+This microcontroller is used in all four required courses in this program.

-Prerequisites: ECE-40292 Embedded Systems Hardware Design or equivalent knowledge and experience.
+Prerequisites: CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts and ECE-40292 Embedded Systems Hardware Design or equivalent knowledge and experience.

 Next Step: After completing this course, consider taking ECE-40097 Embedded Controller Programming for Real-Time Systems to continue learning.